Everything must change is not a book for you if your theology is comfortable and settled.

-"Jesus' message is not actually about escaping this troubled world for heaven's blissful shores, as is popular assumed, but instead is about God's will being done on this troubled earth as it is in heaven."
+Jesus' message is not actually about escaping this troubled world for cloud nine's blissful shores, as is popular assumed, but instead is ensuring that God's will is being done on this troubled earth as it is in heaven.

-Not easily, and in fact I'm not going to try.
-What I will try and describe is what this book has meant for me personally.
+Not easily, and in fact I am not going to try.
+What I will do is describe is what this book has meant for me personally.

 Brian McLaren drives home the point.
-We haven't been saved simply for pie in the sky by'm bye.
-He saved us so we can make a difference.
-Starting with Believers, everything must change.
+We have not been saved simply for pie in the sky.
+He rescued us from the powers of darkness so we can make a difference in the world.
+Starting with believers, everything must change.

-Christians should be at the forefront of recycling, using less resources and being the creative people in God's world who are making it all happen.
-You!
-Me!
-Everything must change, starting with me.
+Christians should be at the forefront of recycling, using less resources and being the creative people in God's world who are making it all happen; you and me.

 So you have to buy Sony, and you have to buy yet another battery size, and yet another charger.
-I like Sony cameras but I won't buy another.
-The greed of Sony company has got to me.
-That's assuming that Canon, Nikon, Olympus... are different.
-They probably aren't.
+I like their cameras but I will not buy another.
+The greed of the company has got to me.
+That is assuming that Canon, Nikon and Olympus are different.
+They probably are not.

 Perhaps one of the most difficult chapters is the one looking into how religion has under-girded the war machine.

-Muslims blow themselves and innocent bystanders up, crying out, "God is great."
-Some Christian leaders are encouraging US presidents to "blow our enemies away in the name of the Lord."
-Vietnam, Iraq, Afghanistan...
-Violent religious extremists are increasingly deranged by their own religious certainty.
-Religious communities edit their versions of Jesus to fit their narrative.
+Muslims blow themselves and innocent bystanders up, crying out, God is great.
+Some Christian leaders are encouraging US presidents to vanquish our enemies away in the name of the Lord.
+Vietnam, Iraq and Afghanistan come to mind.
+Violent extremists are increasingly deranged by their own religious certainty.

-Rather, conversion is about Jesus editing us to fit HIS narrative.
+Rather, conversion is about Jesus editing us to fit his narrative.
 So many Christians today have the boot on the wrong foot.

-Brian McLaren asks embarrassing questions: Why is the value of arms sales by Christian USA to Africa exceeding the aid given?
+Brian McLaren asks embarrassing questions; why is the value of arms sales by Christian USA to Africa exceeding the aid given?

-Watching the insurgents in Damascus, or Dafur, or the Congo... one is increasingly impressed by the sophistication of the rocket launchers and fire power of the trouble makers, yet no one asks, "Where are these arms manufactured, and who sells them to the rebels?"
+Watching the insurgents in Damascus, or Dafur, or the Congo one is increasingly impressed by the sophistication of the rocket launchers and fire power of the trouble makers, yet no one asks, where are these arms manufactured, and who sells them to the rebels?
 There appears to be a conspiracy of silence of the part of the super powers who are profiting from these agents of death.

 Everything must change by Brian Mclaren is a profoundly interesting, disturbing, very spiritual book that every educated Christian should read.
 But beware, the Spirit might just grab you by the jacket lapel, shake you violently, and call you into something entirely new.
 Something that will enable God's will to be done on Earth, as it is in heaven.

 Well, done, Brian.
 A wonderful book.

 Enjoyed?
 Mm, the wrong word.
-Felt challenged, felt enriched, thought about starting again at page 1, occasionally wished I'd never heard of Brian McLaren!
-I don't know about everything, but I'm a different person, some things have certainly already begun to change.
+Felt challenged, am enriched, thought about starting again at page 1, occasionally wished I had never heard of Brian McLaren.
+I do not know about everything, but I am a different person, and some things have certainly already begun to change.

 Now to Brian McLaren's next book.

 Oh, Everything must change would make a great group-study book.
 At the end of each chapter are a numerous provocative questions for discussion and thought.
-Expect the sessions to be disturbing, rowdy and boisterous rather than the a solemn cloistered assembly!
+Expect the sessions to be disturbing, rowdy and boisterous rather than the a solemn cloistered assembly.